jbutterwick/jbutterwick/README.md

 I build scalable and secure event driven web applications in any stack, but prefer to use Rust whenever I can.

-when I'm off work I breed locally adapted landraces of staple foodcrops like corn, rice, wheat, beans, squash, melons, and more.
+when I'm off work I breed locally adapted landraces of staple foodcrops like corn, rice, wheat, beans, squash, melons, peas, tomatoes, potatoes, and more.
 I'm working on a synthetic hexaploid bread wheat with supernumerary spikelets.
 I also run a community garden.

 I sell seeds on my website [butterwick.tech](https://butterwick.tech) and in the [Seeds of Diversity](https://seeds.ca) members catalogue.